jvyden/SPK/README.md

 ### Creation
 - `spk create [package-root]`
-    Creates a package file from the directory specified in `[package-root]`
+    Creates a package file from the directory specified in `[package-root]`.
 - `spk create-init [package-root] [name]`
     Initializes an empty package with a blank manifest in the `[package-root]` with the given name.